avneesh0612/hashnode-blogs/clsxhyjx0000009jy0o1a8ydi.md

 ## Introduction

 In this blog, we will create a Farcaster frame that allows users to mint NFTs on solana directly to their wallets or email after recasting and liking the cast.
+Try out the [live demo here](https://warpcast.com/avneesh/0x7dc70d75)!

 ### What is a Farcaster frame?